Shwabbaa/cryptopack-docs/docs/source/features/items.rst

 Items
 ===================================

-List of all items in CryptoCraft
+List of all items in CryptoCraft.

+All recipes for items can be found in the vanilla recipe book.

 Books
 --------